Priyanshg0211/ios-appointment-app/README.md

 # Appointment Scheduling App
 The Appointment Scheduling App is a cross-platform mobile application developed to provide users with a seamless experience for scheduling appointments.
-This app is built using a combination of React Native and Firebase technologies, ensuring compatibility with both iOS and Android platforms while maintaining secure user authentication and data privacy.
+This app is built using a combination of Flutter and Firebase technologies, ensuring compatibility with both iOS and Android platforms while maintaining secure user authentication and data privacy.

 # Project Overview
 The goal of this project is to develop a user-friendly mobile application that allows users to schedule appointments effortlessly.
 The app offers the following key features: